istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 ## How does ambient mode make adoption easier?

-Istio’s ambient mode introduces lightweight, shared node proxies and optional Layer 7 (L7) proxies and removes the need for traditional sidecar proxies from the data plane.
+Istio’s ambient mode introduces lightweight, shared node proxies and optional Layer 7 (L7) proxies, which removes the need for traditional sidecar proxies from the data plane.
 The core innovation behind ambient mode is that it slices the L4 and L7 processing into two distinct layers.
 This layered approach allows you to adopt Istio incrementally, enabling a smooth transition from no mesh, to a secure overlay (L4), to optional full L7 processing — on a per-namespace basis, as needed across